rudderlabs/rudderstack-docs/doc_template.md

 ## FAQs

 If you think the reader is likely to encounter any issues or queries while setting up or using the integration, feel free to add an FAQ.
+You can add as many FAQs as required.

 ## Contact Us